 Big Jig Event

-During the Traditional Music Day on 4th September 2004, a unique exhibition was on display.
-(See photographs below.)
+During the Traditional Music Day on 4th September 2004, a unique exhibition was on display (see photographs below).
 It featured nearly a hundred different examples of dancing dolls.
 A dancing doll, or jig doll, is a home-made puppet designed to step-dance on a narrow wooden board, and operated by holding a stick in the back and bouncing the board lightly.
-Pat Pickles, author of the only book on the subject, brought her collection of over 60 items, and many individuals brought along their own jig dolls for the day as well.
+Pat Pickles, author of two books on the subject, brought her collection of over 60 items, and many individuals brought along their own jig dolls for the day as well.
 Amongst the collection were historical dolls such as the Harry Lauder look-alike and the primitive sailor figures made in Stowmarket, as well as more contemporary designs including one of ex-Prime Minister John Major stepping all over an image of Maggie Thatcher on his board!
 There were also dolls which had belonged to Harry Cox and Fred Whiting, well-known traditional singers from the region, and photographs of some examples which were not able to be actually displayed.

 The East Anglian Traditional Music Trust has also commissioned a collection of jig dolls, for use with community projects and schools work.
 These have proved very popular since we’ve been taking them out.